Dhghomon/rust-fsharp/README.md

 Helsinki
 ```

 For F#, every collection implements the interface `seq<'T>`.
-The equivalent of `IntoIterator` is `seq<'T>` while for `Iterator` it is `System.Collections.Generic.IEnumerator<'T>`.
+The equivalent of `IntoIterator` is `seq<'T>`, while for `Iterator` it is `System.Collections.Generic.IEnumerator<'T>`.
 While implementing these interfaces, you must also implement the outdated non-generic versions that are essentially replaced by the generic versions in 2005 with .NET Framework 2.0.

 F#'s `for` loops accept any type implementing the `seq<'T>` interface, so this construct is an alternative to only using library functions.